OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 1. Compile the code, and run unit tests.
 2. Create NuGet packages with OctoPack.
-3. Publish these NuGet packages to the Octopus Deploy server.
+3. Publish these NuGet packages to the Octopus Deploy Server.
 4. Create a release in Octopus, ready to be deployed.

 Jenkins uses the MSBuild plugin to compile .NET solutions, the Maven Plugin for Java solutions, or a variety of others depending on your tech/language stack.